-In 2014, 24,631 pediatric patients used the EMS system for either a medical or trauma emergency.
+In 2015, 15,877 pediatric patients used the EMS system for either a medical or trauma emergency.

-Why are EMS programs important to promoting and protecting the health of Iowans?
+Why are EMS programs important to protecting and improving the health of Iowans?

-- In 2014, Iowa ambulance services received 283,802 calls, resulting in 234,285 patients being transported to a healthcare facility. - According to the Web-based Injury Statistics Query and Reporting System (WISQARS), unintentional injury is the leading cause of death for lowans from age one to 44 and the 4th leading cause of death for all age groups combined (Centers for Disease Control and Prevention; National Center for Injury Prevention and Control, 2013). - Iowa's Trauma System works to decrease the incidence and severity of trauma, and prevent unnecessary deaths and disabilities. - Iowa's Trauma System works to keep costs down while improving efficiency. - Early CPR and defibrillation usually result in a greater than 50% long-term survival rate for witnessed cardiac arrests.
+- In 2015, Iowa ambulance services received 267,191 calls, resulting in 216,413 patients being transported to a healthcare facility. - According to the Web-based Injury Statistics Query and Reporting System (WISQARS), unintentional injury is the leading cause of death for lowans from age one to nine and the 4th leading cause of death for all age groups combined (Centers for Disease Control and Prevention; National Center for Injury Prevention and Control, - Iowa's Trauma System works to decrease the incidence and severity of trauma, and prevent unnecessary deaths and disabilities. - Iowa's Trauma System works to keep costs down while improving - Early CPR and defibrillation usually result in a greater than 50% long-term survival rate for witnessed cardiac arrests.